Patagonia, Argentina – Chile

 • Viedma Glacier: The big one in Argentina.

-• Exploradores Glacier: This one’s hanging out close to Chile’s Carretera Austral.
+• Exploradores Glacier: This one is located close to Chile’s Carretera Austral.

 Water-Based Activities